JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 ```
 which takes advantage of [`@quickactivate`](@ref)'s feature to essentially combine the commands `@quickactivate "AlbedoProperties"` and `using AlbedoProperties` into one.

-Please note: In this section, I assumed that you created the project using [`initialize_project`](@ref) which will put the project's name into the `Project.toml` file.
+Please note: In this section, it's assumed that you created the project using [`initialize_project`](@ref) which will put the project's name into the `Project.toml` file.
 If you created your project in any other way, you need to ensure that the name is set at the top of `Project.toml`, i.e. for the example above there is a line
 ```toml
 name = "AlbedoProperties"
 ```